Program overview

 Featured Experiences

-The Community and Justice Services program offers several unique experiences that enhance learning and professional development:
+The Community and Justice Services program offers a variety of unique experiences that enhance learning and professional development:

-• Field Placement: A twelve-week block placement in a community and/or justice service agency during the final semester, providing hands-on experience.
+• Field Placement: Students complete a twelve-week block placement in a community and/or justice service agency during their final semester, providing hands-on experience.

 Career Options